 The term “flat bottom Jon boat” is only used to distinguish it from the mod-v Jon boat which has a slightly different hull design.

 A flat bottom Jon boat is the original type.
 It has a square bow and flat bottom.
 These type of Jon boats are seen in rivers the most.

-The mod-v Jon boat has a more pointed bow and part of its bottom is curved with a slight “v” shape to allow the front of the boat to better slice through choppy water.
+The mod-v Jon boat, also known as a semi-v Jon boat, has a more pointed bow and part of its bottom is curved with a slight “v” shape to allow the front of the boat to better slice through choppy water.

 The downside to the flat bottom and shallow draft of a river Jon boat is that it doesn’t fare so well in choppy waters or in the open sea.

 But, as most rivers are relatively calm, being protected from strong winds, a Jon boat is the perfect river boat.

 The flat floor on the deck creates an unobstructed area for the crew to move around on and for the storage of gear.